Wine Education: Australia

 New South Wales

-I would say the most popular wines from New South Wales hail from The Hunter Valley, well known for Shiraz and Semillion.
-You will likely recognize Penfolds wines which hail from New South Wales.
+I would say the most popular wines from New South Wales hail from The Hunter Valley, well known for Shiraz and Semillon, as well as Canberra District.
+New South Wales and the area around Sydney have the longest history of winemaking in Australia, yet only produce about 30% of the continent’s wine yield.

 The island of Tasmania is a great producer of white wines.
 Tasmania has forces from both the Indian Ocean and South Pacific, creating distinctive flavors and acidity in the wines from this region.